jonaharagon/privacytools.io/blog/posts/activists-guide-securing-your-smartphone.md

     - Select **Don't show any notifications**
 4. Switch **Sensitive notifications** to **off**

+### Minimize Your Stored Data

+The best way to protect your data is to not have it on your phone in the first place.
+If you're using a secondary device, simply don't install anything other than what will be absolutely necessary during the protest, like a secure messenger.

+Otherwise, delete any cloud storage apps you don't need access to during the protest.
+If you're able to delete an app and then download it later and log in without experiencing any data loss, then that app probably doesn't *need* to be on your phone all the time.

+Some [password managers](https://www.privacyguides.org/en/passwords/) have the option to temporarily remove certain vaults from your devices, 1Password calls this [Travel Mode](https://support.1password.com/travel-mode/) for example.
+You can do this manually as well, by having a separate password manager or vault with only the essentials you will need at the time, and removing your primary password manager from your device for the duration of the event.

 ### Disable Lock Screen Actions

 In a similar vein, any functionality you have enabled while your device is unlocked can pose a security risk.
 It is always best practice to reduce your attack surface by disabling these options whenever possible.
 Even though these features are typically designed to not pose a security risk to your data, they have been known to be exploited in the past to bypass lock screens and other security features.